Introduction to the Benjamin Graham Fair Value Formula

-The Benjamin Graham Fair Value is a popular Fair Value calculation that’s been used for almost 100 years but this article explains why this calculation is no longer as effective as it used to be.
-This doesn’t mean Benjamin Graham is wrong, it just means the market has changed over the last 100 years and a good investor needs to adapt to these changes.
+The Benjamin Graham fair value formula is a well-known way to calculate the fair value of a company.
+This formula has been used for nearly 100 years, but this post will explain why it might not work as well today.
+This doesn’t mean the Benjamin Graham fair value formula is wrong; it just means that the market has changed over the years, and smart investors need to adapt to these changes.

-Benjamin Graham was a British-born American economist, professor, and investor.
-He is known as the “father of value investing”, and wrote two popular books on investing including Security Analysis and The Intelligent Investor.
-Benjamin Graham was Warren Buffett’s mentor at Columbia University.
-Benjamin Graham was born in 1894 and passed in 1976.
+Benjamin Graham was a famous economist and investor.
+He was born in Britain and later became an American.
+People call him the “father of value investing.”
+He wrote two important books about investing, called Security Analysis and The Intelligent Investor.
+Benjamin Graham was also Warren Buffett’s mentor at Columbia University.
+He was born in 1894 and died in 1976.

 Where…